google/clspv/docs/OpenCLCOnVulkan.md

 - `get_group_id()` is mapped to a SPIR-V variable decorated with `WorkgroupId`.
-- `get_global_offset()` is mapped to the `global_offset` spec constant or push constant when `-global-offset` is enabled, otherwise it always returns 0.
+- `get_global_offset()` is mapped to the `global_offset` spec constant or push constant when `-global-offset` or `-global-offset-push-constant` is enabled, otherwise it always returns 0.
 Spec constants are used unless `-global-offset-push-constant` is specified or the language is set to OpenCL C++ or OpenCL 2.0.

 ## OpenCL C Restrictions